 To take our minds off my joint pain, let’s move on to a favourite Malaysian topic – food.

 Part of the reason why my knees deteriorated so readily, aside from the unaccustomed strain of trekking (in the highest mountain range of the world! again, what was I thinking?), was ironically the vegetarian diet.
-Or more specifically, a seafood-free diet.
+Or more specifically, the seafood-free diet.

 It’s not really a surprise that a seafaring race is adapted to seafood.
 I actually knew this a bit already, having discovered what a lack of seafood did to my knee joints on two occasions.
 The first period was simply a long lack of seafood due to other types of protein being more readily available at office lunch spots, especially after we moved office and I tried to go more vegetarian.

 The doctor had attributed it to my time in the navy reserves, blaming it on carrying heavy loads relative to my frame, since I am too young for age-related arthritis.
 I was told there was no way to recover from it.
 So I was prescribed glucosamine sulphate to alleviate the symptoms.
 I felt so sad, to be on ‘old people medication’!
 Wahhhh!!
 And it didn’t even help all of the time either – sometimes it got better, and sometimes not so much.

 One day, I read the ingredients list on the box.
 Glucosamine sulphate is derived from seafood (shellfish), it said.
 Huh.
 It was then that I realised that I had not had seafood for a very, very long while.